almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 would only have to learn the technical aspect of the machines.
 In addition, having previously worked in a hospital environment, she would already be familiar with hospital procedures and protocols.

+## DevOps

+### Do I need to have a certification in a cloud platform before interviewing?

+No you don't.
+Now if you have one, then it will help better qualify you to get the job.

 ## Linux

 ### There are multiple distributions of Linux like Red Hat, Ubuntu, and Fedora.
 Which one should I pick to learn with?